javedcodes/Multi-Step-Registration-Form-with-Progress-Bar/README.md

 This is a key factor to consider when addressing registration, as this way users will only get the best experience possible.

 An excellent example is a **<a href="https://jvcodes.com/multi-step-registration-form-with-progress-bar/">Multi-Step Registration Form with Progress Bar</a>** for submitting required information, where the information is broken down into different steps.
-This provides users with a clear direction of what they’re doing.
+It helps users with a sort of direction of what they’re doing.

-In this article, I will guide you through the process of creating a registration form with a progress bar using HTML, CSS, and JavaScript.
-Moreover, free source code is included for your convenience to enable easy implementation!
+In this article I will guide you through the process of creating a registration form with a progress bar that is using HTML, CSS, and JavaScript.
+Moreover, I will include free source code given for your convenience to enable you implement code easily!

 ## Features